Easy Peasy You

 - Phenethyl Alcohol

-And watch out for the flower waters.
-These also often contain essential oils that occur naturally in the hydrosol.
-They are therefore not indicated in the list of ingredients on the product.
-If you want to be on the safe side for your skin when it comes to love, it is better not to use rose water or similar tonics that smell like flowers .
+And be careful with floral waters.
+These often contain essential oils that occur naturally in hydrosols.
+They are therefore not listed in the list of ingredients on the product.
+If you want to play it safe for the sake of your skin, it is better not to use rose water or similar waters that smell of flowers .

 Summarized for you

-- All types of fragrances can be irritating to the skin
+- All types of fragrances can irritate the skin

 - Essential oils are natural fragrances